 Oracle’s run of bad financial results ended today as revenue and earnings beat market expectations.
-The headline news is Oracle managed to reduce the losses in its hardware division.
+The headline news is the company managed to cut the losses in its hardware division.

-Best known for software, Oracle acquired Sun Microsystems four years ago.
+Best known for software, the company acquired Sun Microsystems four years ago.
 Ever since the business has been in free fall.

 Oracle’s second-quarter results shed more light on this.
 During the quarter Oracle’s total revenue climbed 2 percent to US$9.3 billion.
 That’s better than the market expected and by any standards a good result.